apocalyptech/bl3-cli-saveedit/README.md

 # Changelog

 **v1.2.0** - *unreleased*
+ - Added ability to change item/weapon levels, using `--items-to-char` or `--item-levels`
+ - Item balance names and levels are now shown where appropriate:
+   - In verbose `bl3-save-info` output
+   - In item export files
+   - While importing items
  - Updated to Protobuf v3, which is what BL3 itself uses.
 Now when we re-save without any edits, the save should be identical to the original savegame.